BDC Hamburger Icon

 Open row

 Work is called work for a reason.
 Most people don’t have a job they love, and even if you are lucky enough to find a position you genuinely love and believe in, it can still be hard to stay focused on the day-to-day tasks.
+So how do you get through the daily grind while staying focused and operating at your peak performance?

 How to be an entrepreneur and lead a company

 1. “What do you need to start a business?
-Three simple things: Know your product better than anyone, know your customer and have a burning desire to succeed.” – Dave Thomas, founder and former CEO of Wendy’s
+Three simple things: Know your product better than anyone, know your customer, and have a burning desire to succeed.” — Dave Thomas, founder and former CEO of Wendy’s

 2. “When you innovate, you’ve got to be prepared for everyone telling you you’re nuts.” — Larry Ellison, co-founder and former CEO of Oracle